determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-aws/dynamic-agents-aws.rst

    -  Two additional ephemeral TCP ports in the range 1024-65536 are used for additional intra-trial communication between trial containers.

-   -  For Tensorboards, an inbound and outbound TCP port between 2600-2900 is used to connect the master and the tensorboard container.
+   -  For TensorBoards, an inbound and outbound TCP port between 2600-2900 is used to connect the master and the tensorboard container.

 .. _aws-cluster-configuration: